mbhuiyanst/Reinforcement_Learning_GNN/README.md

 Graph Neural Networks
 These are networks that directly operate on the graph structure.
 Graph Neural Networks are typically used for the purposes of node classification, edge classification or a classification of the network as a whole.
 The typical Graph Neural Network learns from two matrices that are constructed from the underlying graph.

+Feature Descripton Matrix (H): Aggregate of features from all nodes of the network.

+Adjacency Matrix (A): Encodes the Structure of Edges.
+A Typical layer of a Graph Neural Network can be compactly represented by the following mathematical expression:

+H(l+1)=f(H(l),A)

 How GNN used to extract the feature of Graph Nodes

 Message Passing Neural Networks (MPNNs) are a type of neural network designed for processing graph-structured data.
 The basic idea behind MPNNs is to iteratively update the hidden states of nodes in a graph by passing and aggregating information between neighboring nodes.
 This enables the network to capture complex relationships and patterns within the graph.